Table of Contents

 Men start to notice a decline in testosterone levels around the age of thirty, and it increases by 1 percent every following year.
 Most males won’t notice changes, but some of them will; and they will realize their sexual appetite, energy, and metabolism will start to decrease and suffer.

 Treatment for Low Testosterone and Hypothyroidism

 Often testosterone levels and underactive thyroid can be treated with a healthy diet which commonly includes dietary changes or supplementing strong thyroid healthy herbs.
-However, for more serious conditions, nutritional changes are not an option and medication is often used.
+There are various other ways of improving thyroid functionality naturally as well.

 The usual treatment for low testosterone is a replacement therapy.
 Women are often given transdermal creams, and men have much more options including creams, gels, patches and of course – injections.

 Natural ways to improve low testosterone and hypothyroidism include more sleep, a better diet, exercising, and less stress, among others.
 “A Better diet” is far away from restricting and lowering the caloric intake.
 Our article on the best and worst foods for your thyroid may help in this regard.
 Stress increases cortisol levels – which is a stress-related hormone which interferes with testosterone and lowers its amount in the body.

 Regarding sleep – aim for at least eight hours of good night sleep – it will help to maintain optimal secretion of hormones, including the testosterone.

 Complications if Hypothyroidism is Left Untreated

 When a person has low testosterone and hypothyroidism that are not cured, some of the complications include:

 - Heightened risk of stroke